LsAntonio/toxic-comment-challange/README.md

 # Model
 <p align="justify">
-I extract 5000 TF-IDF features from the text data, then I began experimented with a single model, which did not well enoght, then I elaborate another idea, since there was six binary clasess corresponding to each category, I decided to use a single classifier which will learn to recognized each one of them, then combine the results into a single model, but it turn out to be even worst than the single model, then I decided to created a ensamble model to each individual classes, but I see that the more mdels I added the more complex was the ensemble to train, so I decided to add models which where relativaly simple, and that do not have many hyperparameters to tune (since the data set is relativaly large, it could take many hours to train), that way I ended up with four main models:
+I extract 5000 TF-IDF features from the text data, then I began experimented with a single model, which did not very well enoght, then I elaborate another idea, since there was six binary clasess corresponding to each category, I decided to use a single classifier which will learn to recognized each one of them, then combine the results into a single model, but it was even worst than the single model, then I decided to created a ensamble model to each individual classes, but I see that the more mdels I added the more complex was the ensemble to train, so I decided to add models which where relativaly simple, and that do not have many hyperparameters to tune (since the data set is relativaly large, it could take many hours to train), that way I ended up with four main models:
 </p>

 - __AdaBoost:__ AdaBoost was prove to have less accuracy, but it achieve aceptable results, also it had no many hyperparameters to tune.
 Also compared with other tree models it was much faster.